How to Wean a Guy (after at least) 10 Days, a guest post by T. Sikkenga, Pharm.D.

 Day 13: Decision to add ketamine (bolus x 1 then titratable drip) in hopes to get off fentanyl and then back on to methadone.
 Attempted to wean from vent but patient agitated and too sedated.

 Day 14: First dose of methadone 80mg (half of his normal dose) given.
-Attempted to wean and patient follows commands without agitation.
+Attempted to wean and the patient follows commands without agitation.

 Day 15: Patient opened eyes and followed commands.

-Day 16: Propofol changed to dexmedetomidine in the morning and patient given his third methadone dose; Patient was soon able to be extubated but still required high flow oxygen.
+Day 16: Propofol changed to dexmedetomidine in the morning and patient given his third methadone dose; the Patient was soon able to be extubated but still required high flow oxygen.

-Following discharge, I was interested to know if and/or how the fentanyl affected his addiction/recovery, if it set him back at all, and whether he followed up with the methadone clinic.
+Following discharge, I was interested to know if and/or how the fentanyl affected his addiction/recovery if it set him back at all, and whether he followed up with the methadone clinic.
 I first followed-up with the clinic and they were able to tell me that the patient has been following up!
-After consideration, and for more completeness to this story, I decided to call the patient as well (now three weeks post discharge).
+After consideration, and for more completeness to this story, I decided to call the patient as well (now three weeks post-discharge).
 I was relieved to know he was back at the clinic, which he mentioned following up with right away and is back on his dose of 165 mg daily.
 Despite having some lingering fatigue, he reported being back to work and is just trying to “get back into the swing of things”.
 He was very open with me about his addiction course which began when he was a teen suffering constant back pain and nerve pain due to issues with his spine.
-At some point he was started on morphine for the pain and over time developed tolerance.
+At some point, he was started on morphine for the pain and over time developed tolerance.
 The doses continued to increase until it didn’t cover the pain anymore, and he instead turned to heroin.
 It is my hope that the fentanyl does not have any effect on him/his treatment moving forward; it certainly invites into question as to whether subconsciously the brain remembers the reintroduction of opioids or was potentially offset but the titration back to the methadone prior to being extubated.

 - Devlin JW, Skrobik Y, Gélinas C, et.
 Al. Clinical Practice Guidelines for the Prevention and Management of Pain, Agitation/Sedation, Delirium, Immobility, and Sleep Disruption in Adult Patients in the ICU.
 Crit Care Med.
 2018;46(9):e825.
+References

 - Wanzuita R, Poli-de-Figueiredo LF, Pfuetzenreiter F, Cavalcanti AB, Westphal GA.
 Replacement of fentanyl infusion by enteral methadone decreases the weaning time from mechanical ventilation: a randomized controlled trial.
 Crit Care.
 2012;16(2):R49.
 Epub 2012 Dec 12.